winningproduct/learn-portal/content/4-plan/13-errors-and-exception-handling.md

 Regardless how well you test a product, you must anticipate and prepare for unhandled errors in production.
 This is due to unplanned user behavior, missed test scenarios or data incompatibility.
 Good products should recover from errors and keep development/support teams informed with all necessary information to trace and help the users.

 There are 3 levels of issues your product should tackle:
-1.	**Validations failures:** Issues that can be avoided through validations and checks (e.g. user inputs).
+1.	**Validation failures:** Issues that can be avoided through validations and checks (e.g. user inputs).
 2.	**Handled Exceptions:** Issues that are tackled through exceptions to gracefully recover (e.g. Third-party service not available).
-3.	**Unhandled Errors:** Issues that are not anticipated and doesn’t get handled in exception handling. (e.g An unplanned special character in data causing a data exchange protocol failure).
+3.	**Unhandled Errors:** Issues that are not anticipated and doesn’t get handled in exception handling. (e.g. An unplanned special character in data causing a data exchange protocol failure).

 Your product needs the capability to detect especially the type 3 issue of Unhandled Errors.
 You should not rely on already frustrated users to take screenshots or send you error codes.
 Error handling must be automated and proactive to respond.